breatheco-de/exercise-instagram-feed/README.md

 <!-- hide -->
 # The Instagram Photo Feed
 <!-- endhide -->
 Everyone knows Instagram, it's an ideal fun exercise to practice your beginner HTML/CSS skills.
-On this project will be exercising the following concepts:
+On this project you will be exercising the following concepts:

 - Reusing CSS classes.
 - Display and Position CSS Rules.